sbaiahmed1/react-native-blur/README.md

   glassOpacity: 0.8,
   isInteractive: true,
 };

+// Example with LiquidGlassContainer properties const liquidGlassContainerProps: LiquidGlassContainerProps = {
+  spacing: 20,
+};
 ```

 ## Example App

-The package includes a comprehensive example app that demonstrates both components with all their features.
+The package includes a comprehensive example app that demonstrates all components with all their features.
 The example app features:

 - **BlurView Demo**: Interactive blur type selector with live preview of all blur types
 - **LiquidGlassView Demo**: Showcase of iOS 26+ glass effects with customizable properties
+- **LiquidGlassContainer Demo**: Interactive demonstrations of glass container spacing with animated examples
+- **ProgressiveBlurView Demo**: Variable blur gradient examples for different use cases
-- **Practical Use Cases**: Real-world examples like cards, modals, and overlays using both components
+- **Practical Use Cases**: Real-world examples like cards, modals, and overlays using all components
-- **Comparison Views**: Side-by-side comparisons between BlurView and LiquidGlassView effects
+- **Comparison Views**: Side-by-side comparisons between different effect types
 - **Platform Fallbacks**: Visual demonstrations of how effects degrade gracefully on older platforms

 To run the example: